Pastor David J. Lose

 Pastor Charlie R. Ruud

 Pastor Ruud joined the pastoral team at Mount Olivet in July of 2018.
 Ordained in 2009, he has previously served Bethel Lutheran Church (Northfield) and Normandale Lutheran Church (Edina).
 Pr.
 Ruud’s areas of leadership at Mount Olivet include being pastoral adviser to Adult Learning and Confirmation.
 He is a graduate of St. Olaf College and Luther Seminary and during his time at seminary also spent 4+ yrs as a professional baseball player for the St. Paul Saints.
 Aside from pastoring, he enjoys playing and listening to music, all things sports-related, fishing, and sampling craft beers.

 Pastor Mark J. Dixon

-Pastor Dixon started at Mount Olivet in August of 2018.
-Previously he and his wife, Mollie, lived in Princeton, New Jersey, where he worked on his PhD in history and she worked as an RN in labor and delivery.
+Pastor Dixon came to Mount Olivet in August of 2018 from New Jersey, where he earned his PhD in history from Princeton Theological Seminary and his wife Mollie worked as an RN in labor and delivery.
 Since their marriage in 2009, the Dixons have lived in Minnesota, Alaska, New Jersey, and Germany.
-The Dixons have three very energetic sons named James, August (Augie), and Casper.
+Also part of the Dixon family: three (very) energetic sons–James, August, and Casper.
 Pastor Dixon serves as the Pastoral Adviser for Youth, for the West Campus with Pastor Freeman, for Hi-er League with Pastor Hammersten, and for Young Adults with Pastor Cieslik.
 When not pastoring, he enjoys watching movies, cooking, and reading.
 He and his wife also like taking their boys to wide open fields to watch them run.